orgilbatzaya/Cell_Society/README.md

 * Assumed that all our simulations Cell and Grid objects would be similar enough that we could simply extend a general Cell and Grid class rather than using abstraction
 * Assumed all XML files would be of the same format with the same tags that we used when writing test files
+* Assumed all XML files would contain valid parameters
 * Assumed that the data structure which held Cells (Grid) could also share logic with the different simulations